 The more variety we can put in a class the better the experience is for you.
 The diversity of perspectives and opinions allow you to broaden your viewpoint and practice the essential skill of learning to collaborate with others who don’t think like you do.
 You, your experiences and your passions all make you unique and we want to learn about it all.
 Have the confidence and bravery to tell your story.”

 To make sure you are perfect for Kellogg and can explain that in this set of essays, do your research on the programs, activities, clubs, classes and professors you are most excited about.
-While you are reading and conversing with students and alumni, envision how you will contribute to the community.
+While you are reading and conversing with students and alumni, keep looking for ways in which you will contribute to the community.

 Essay One: Kellogg’s purpose is to educate, equip & inspire brave leaders who create lasting value.
 Tell us about a time you have demonstrated leadership and created lasting value.
 What challenges did you face, and what did you learn?
 (450 words)

 You have wide latitude in your topic selection, as long as you demonstrated leadership and enduring value.
 It might be a time that everything went perfectly smoothly and you learned how to work with a group or inspire people to action.
 On the other hand, it could be a challenging situation where you learned what not to do!
 Don’t be nervous about showing weakness here, as long as the outcome demonstrates that you have left your mark on the organization.